nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### FindCommand Class
-The FindCommand class extends abstract class `Command`.
+The `FindCommand` class extends abstract class `Command` and it is responsible for finding assignments based on the user's input keywords.
 It contains static `String` attributes of error messages to be displayed in the event of invalid user input, and a `Predicate<Assignment>` attribute, `predicate`.
 The constructor of `FindCommand` takes in a `Predicate<Assignment>` depending on the prefix or keywords in the user's input and its attribute `predicate` is initialized to this value.
 It overrides the method `execute` to return a `CommandResult` object, which provides the result of command execution.
 In the `execute` method, it calls the `updatedFilteredAssignmentList` method of a `Model` object, `model`, it takes in, so that the filter of the filtered assignment list will be updated by the given predicate and a list of filtered assignments will be displayed to the user, along with an indication message on the number of assignments listed.

 ##### FindCommandParser Class

-Given below is the class diagram of `FindCommandParser` class.

------- CLASS DIAGRAM---------
+The `FindCommandParser` class implements `Parser<FindCommand>` and it is responsible for parsing input arguments with the `parse` method to create a new `FindCommand` object.
+It contains private methods which checks for the presence of multiple prefixes and invalid keywords, which will throw a `ParseException` if detected.

+Its `parse` method takes in a string of user input.
+If there are no multiple prefixes found and user input is not empty, it would then check for the type of prefix present as well as whether there is a preamble before the prefix and after the `find` input command.
+This ensures that there are no invalid command formats used by the user.

+If no invalid command format is detected, each keyword in the string of keywords are parsed in a for loop.
+For name, module code and priority keywords, parsing is done via its parse method in `ParserUtil` to ensure that each keyword is valid.
+These parse methods are `parseName`, `parseModuleCode` and `parsePriority` respectively and they throw `ParseExceptions` in the event of invalid input.
+For date or time keywords, Regular expressions are used to identify its format, with date format being identified with `^\\d{2}-\\d{2}-\\d{4}$` and time format being identified with `^\\d{4}$`.
+Once the date and time keywords inputted by the user are identified, date keywords are parsed into `LocalDate` and time keywords are parsed into `LocalTime`.
+A `ParseException` will be thrown if a `DateTimeException` is caught in the event of failed parsing of date with `DateTimeFormatter` pattern `dd_MM-uuuu` or time with the `DateTimeFormatter` pattern `HHmm`.

+Upon successful parsing, a `FindCommand` object is returned.

 #### Usage Scenario